 At the beginning of each talk, John De Gree will present a slideshow explaining the key historical events, people, and ideas of the month’s readings.
 Then, he will show teachers the tools that will enable them to prepare well for talks and Socratic discussions with their students.
 Finally, John will lead Dolphin Society members in Socratic discussions on the history they have read.

-We meet once a month, September through May, on Tuesdays at 4:30 pm Pacific Time.
+We meet once a month, September through May, on Wednesdays at 4:30 pm Pacific Time.

 All members of the Dolphin Society may join The History Book Club.